 Colors are one of the most important factors in business card design.
 With so many options available, you not only want to select complementary hues, but you also want colors that resonate with your business.
 Most importantly, you want your selection to represent your desired message.

-If you’re looking for your perfect colors, there is a range of online tools built to help you create effective color schemes.
-COLOURlovers is our favorite.
-It’s a designer community where you can create color palettes and ask people to vote or comment.
+If you’re looking for your perfect colors, there is a range of online color scheme tools built to help you create effective color palettes.

 Make it Legible